 The pedagogical strategy is based on experiential learning with the inclusion of client projects and case studies linked to IFA Paris’ partners.
 The opening of the FTI Lab will add a practical dimension to the program as students will be guided by experts on the utilization of new technologies.

 For those whose curiosity has been piqued and would like a taster, a 1-week short course will run in April and July 2019.
 More information to be released in the coming months including fashion-tech "catch-up" sessions and announcements of even more Fashion Tech Innovation initiatives at IFA Paris.
-For more information on this program: Future Fashion Tech Short Course
+For more information on our fashion tech programs, please see: Postgraduate Diploma: Fashion Tech Innovation and Future Fashion Tech Short Course.